Young Liberals of Canada

 The Young Liberals of Canada (YLC) (French: Jeunes libéraux du Canada) is the national youth wing of the Liberal Party of Canada.
-All members of the Liberal Party aged 25 and under are automatically members of the YLC.
+All members of the Liberal Party aged 14 to 25 are automatically members of the YLC.
 The Young Liberals of Canada are an official commission of the Liberal Party and the largest youth political organization in Canada.

 The YLC is composed of Provincial and Territorial Boards (PTBs) in all ten provinces and clubs on almost 50 post-secondary campuses and in most of Canada's 338 ridings.
-The organization is led by the National Executive, the current national chair is Lucas Borchenko.
-The YLC plays a key role in both mobilizing young people to help elect Liberal MPs during elections, and developing and promoting progressive policies between them.
+The organization is led by the National Executive.
 Several major initiatives by Liberal governments over the years have started out as Young Liberal ideas, including same-sex marriage, marijuana legalization and medical assistance in dying.

-Many Young Liberal alumni have gone on to have prominent careers in Canadian politics, including former prime ministers Jean Chrétien and Paul Martin and current cabinet ministers Bardish Chagger and Karina Gould, among others.
+Many Young Liberal alumni have gone on to have prominent careers in Canadian politics, including former prime ministers Jean Chrétien and Paul Martin and former cabinet ministers Bardish Chagger and Karina Gould, among others.

-History
+History & Influence

-1936–1984
+Nascent presence, 1800s

+Associations of young partisan supporters of the Liberals began to form in the late 1870s.
+The Globe, a Toronto newspaper with strong Liberal leaning founded by key pre-confederation Liberal leader George Brown, reported in October 1877 the formation of a Young Men's Reform Association in Owen Sound, Ontario, a major port town at the time.
+In February 1878, a Young Men's Reform Association was formed in Ottawa in response to the Young Men's Liberal-Conservative Association which had been in existence for a number of years.
+Activities of other young reform/liberals associations were reported by the Globe later in 1878 in Toronto, Montreal, Belleville, Peterboro', Lindsay, Port Hope, London, and Stratford in the lead up of that years dominion election (which ended the Liberal government led by Prime Minister Alexander Mackenzie).These associations' names reflected the name of the General Reform Association, the informal network of organizations providing organizational support to Liberal politicians before the formal establishment of party apparatus.
+In 1885, a convention of young liberals was held in Toronto.

+Delegates from Young Liberal Clubs in Ontario met in convention in February 1895 and established the Ontario Young Liberal Federation.
+The convention was held with the attendance of then leader of the Opposition Wilfrid Laurier, then Ontario education minister (and future Premier) George Ross and Liberal MP William Paterson in attendance, and the Globe gave it front page promotional treatment on its Saturday edition that week.Having been a young precocious minister in the Mackenzie Ministry and assumed leadership when he was younger than most of his caucus peers, Laurier paid much attention to the young partisans.
+When asked by reporters about rumours of his ill health in 1897, he responded by laughing and said he was "looking forward with pleasure to the meeting of the Young Liberal Federation later that evening".